Last Updated on 17 January 2026 by Cycloscope

 Entry fees, accommodation prices, and opening times

-The next morning we go to the park.
-The entry fee is the usual 20MYR, the park opens at 8 AM and closes at 5 PM.
+The next morning, we go to the park.
+The entry fee is the usual 20MYR, and the park opens at 8 AM and closes at 5 PM.

-To book a room and inquire about the park and the presence of the rafflesia you could call the Gunung Gading National Park (+6) 082 735144 or the National Parks Booking Office, in Kuching (+6) 082 248088.
+To book a room and inquire about the park and the presence of rafflesia, you could call the Gunung Gading National Park at (+6) 082 735144 or the National Parks Booking Office in Kuching at (+6) 082 248088.

 The trail to Waterfall 7

-However, reconciled with the idea of not seeing the biggest flower in the world we head along the waterfall’s path, it’s a pretty easy trek in the spectacular jungle, with many species of plants and insects.
+However, reconciled with the idea of not seeing the biggest flower in the world, we head along the waterfall’s path.
+It’s a pretty easy trek through the spectacular jungle, home to many plant and insect species.

-There are three beautiful waterfalls where you can swim, especially number 7 is a really relaxing spot, overall the park is worth it even without rafflesia.
+There are three beautiful waterfalls where you can swim, especially number 7, which is a really relaxing spot.
+Overall, the park is worth it even without Rafflesia.

-There are also many animals in this park but they are shy and not easy to spot, we just see some insects.
+There are also many animals in this park, but they are shy and not easy to spot; we just saw some insects.

-Then suddenly, while we are about to reach the last waterfall I turn around and I see it, it is enormous, a few meters from the path to my left.
+Then, suddenly, while we are about to reach the last waterfall, I turn around and see it: it is enormous, a few meters from the path to my left.

 It’s a surprise, I never thought seeing a flower could be so exciting!
-Nearby there are also two Rafflesia puppies, still in the shape of the ball before they unfold.
+Nearby, there are also two Rafflesia puppies, still in a ball before they unfold.

-It does not stink, everyone says it does but it is not so, at least in this case.
-The petals are thick and fleshy, the colors are very vivid, at least one meter in diameter, and beautiful, we remain enchanted for at least half an hour.
+It does not stink; everyone says it does, but it is not so, at least in this case.
+The petals are thick and fleshy, the colors are very vivid, and they are at least one meter in diameter and are beautiful.
+We remain enchanted for at least half an hour.

-On the way back to the park entrance Elena is attacked by a small leech.
-We get to the HQ and communicate about the Rafflesia at the front desk, they tell us that they didn’t know, it must have blossomed today, and we feel blessed.
+On the way back to the park entrance, Elena is attacked by a small leech.
+We arrive at HQ and discuss the Rafflesia at the front desk.
+They tell us that they didn’t know; it must have blossomed today, and we feel blessed.

-Conversing with the employees of the park, we find out that the presence of the flower will be confirmed to the inquiring tourists only if located within a certain screened and patrolled area.
+After conversing with the park’s employees, we learned that the presence of the flower will be confirmed to inquiring tourists only if it is located within a certain, screened, and patrolled area.
 In essence, if there’s a rafflesia in bloom somewhere else in the park, they will always tell you there isn’t.

-This move, which may seem unfair, actually serves to prevent irresponsible tourists from damaging the flower, so only those who are really interested in the park and are willing to explore it anyway are able to come into contact with this natural wonder.
+This move, which may seem unfair, actually prevents irresponsible tourists from damaging the flower, so only those who are really interested in the park and willing to explore it anyway can come into contact with this natural wonder.

 After thinking about it a lot, I came to the conclusion that it’s a very wise attitude.